-Part 1 (for use by any staff) Pupil's Name: Date of Birth: CLASS: Date and Time of Incident: Date and Time (of writing): Name: Print Signature Job Title: Note the reason(s) for recording the incic ent.
-Record the following factually: Who?
-When (date and time of incident)?
-Any w nat (if recording a verbal disclosure by a child use their words)?
-Where?
-Professional opinion where relevant (how v and why might this have happened) Note actions, including names of anyone to whom your information was passed.
-Any other relevant information (distingui sh between fact and opinion).
+Part 1 (for use by any staff) Pupil's Name: Date of Birth: CLASS: Date and Time of Incident: Date and Time (of writing): Name: Print Signat ure Job Title: Note the reason(s) for recording the incident.
+Descendation for the March 20 Million (for some disc Record the following factually: Who?
+What (if recording When (date and time of incident)?
+Any witnesses? a verbal disclosure by a child use their words)? where?
+Professional opinion where relevant (how and why migh t this have happened) Note actions, including names of anyone to whom your i nformation was passed.
+Any other relevant information (distinguish between fac t and oninion)